Domaine Alain Hudelot-Noëllat

 Côte de Nuits

-The domaine was run by Alain Hudelot-Noëllat for over 30 years until 2007, when Alain turned 67 In 2008 he stepped down when his grandson, Charles van Canneyt completed his formal wine studies in Dijon University and the following stage and took over the domaine.
-Since 2005 Alain has been helped by Vincent Meunier, who continues to work with Charles.
+Domaine Hudelot-Noëllat wines have been among the best in Burgundy for generations.
+The domaine was run by Alain Hudelot-Noëllat for over 30 years until 2007, when he turned 67.
+In 2008, he stepped down as his grandson, Charles van Canneyt, completed his formal wine studies at Dijon University and took over the domaine.
+Since 2005, Alain has been assisted by Vincent Meunier, who continues to work with Charles.

-Although the 93 year old vines in Romanée st Vivant give it an extra dimension of depth, neither wine is overbalanced by clumsy fruit, which might threaten the underlying finesse.
-The Richebourg is altogether bigger than the Romanée st Vivant, with great power and majestic depth.
-The Romanée st Vivant, in contrast, has more obvious refinement and elegance yet with underlying, restrained power.
+Hudelot-Noëllat Richebourg and Romanée St. Vivant represent the pinnacle of Charles’s considerable achievements and follow, albeit in a more complex and powerful manner, the general Hudelot-Noëllat style.
+Although the 93-year-old vines in Romanée St. Vivant provide an extra dimension of depth, neither wine is overbalanced by clumsy fruit that might threaten the underlying finesse.
+Richebourg is altogether bigger than Romanée St. Vivant, with great power and majestic depth.
+In contrast, Romanée St. Vivant showcases more obvious refinement and elegance, yet retains an underlying, restrained power.

-Hudelot – Noëllat Clos de Vogeot is one of the best from this variable Grand Cru.
-The quality of this wine improved significantly after the Alain sold its lower parcel which was located at the lower slope of the vineyard near the RN 74, thus reducing its total production by 40% but remaining only with the two parcels near the Chateau, neighboring Domaine Leroy’s parcel.
+Hudelot-Noëllat Clos de Vougeot is one of the best from this variable Grand Cru.
+The quality of this wine improved significantly after Alain sold its lower parcel, located on the lower slope of the vineyard near the RN 74.
+This reduced total production by 40%, but the domaine retained only the two parcels near the Château, neighboring Domaine Leroy’s parcel.

 Appellation